MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P7-Setting-Up-Collisions/content.md

 ```
 >

-Run the game...
+Run the game.
 That little change has made the core mechanic feel much more satisfying :]

 > [info]
 > Bonus tip for making it so far:  You've added a lot of code and your formatting may be getting a little, well ugly.